timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-06.md

 Following this process, when an update is published:

   1. write the complete updated repository into a new directory
-  2. fix the timestamps of files (see next section)
+  2. fix-up the timestamps of files (see next section)
   3. change the symlink to point to the new directory

-Multiple implementations implement this behavior ([@krill-sync], [@rpki-core], [@rsyncit], the rpki.apnic.net repositories, a supporting shellscript [@rsync-move]).
+Most modern day implementations follow the above process (e.g. [@krill-sync], [@rpki-core], [@rsyncit], the rpki.apnic.net repository implementation, and [@rsync-move]).

-Because rsyncd resolves this symlink when it `chdir`s into the module directory when a client connects, any connected RPs can read a consistent state.
-To limit the amount of disk space a repository uses, a Rsync Server must clean up copies of the repository; the timing of these removal operations involves balancing the provision of service to slow clients against the additional disk space required to support those clients.
+Because rsyncd resolves this symlink when it `chdir`s into the module directory when a client connects, any connected RPs can read a consistent state for the duration of the connection.
+To limit the amount of disk space a repository uses, a rsync server must clean up old copies of the repository; the timing of these removal operations involves balancing the provision of service to slow clients against the additional disk space required to support those clients.

-A repository can safely remove old directories when no RP fetching at a reasonable rate is reading that data.
-Since the last moment an RP can start reading from a copy is when it last "current", the time a client has to read a copy begins when it was last current (cf. the time when it was originally written).
+A repository can safely remove old hierarchies when no RP is still reading that data at a reasonable rate.
+Since the last moment an RP can start reading from a copy is when it was last "current", the time a client has to read a copy begins when it was last current (cf. the time when it was originally written).

-Empirical data suggests that Rsync Servers MAY assume it is safe to remove old instances of repositories after one hour.
-We recommend monitoring for "file has vanished" lines in the rsync log file to detect how many clients are affected by this cleanup process.
+Empirical data suggests that rsync server operators MAY assume it is safe to remove old versions of repositories after two hours.
+It is RECOMMENDED to monitor for "file has vanished" (or similar) lines in the rsync log file to detect how many clients are affected by the cleanup process timing parameters.

 ## Deterministic Timestamps

-By default, rsync uses the modification time and file size to determine if it should transfer a file.
-Therefore, throughout a file's lifetime, the modification time SHOULD NOT change unless the file's content changes.
+By default, rsync implementations use the modification time and file size to determine if it should transfer a file.
+Therefore, throughout a file's lifetime, the modification time SHOULD NOT change -- unless the file's content changes.

-We RECOMMEND the following deterministic heuristics for objects' timestamps when written to disk.
-These heuristics assume that a CA is compliant with [@!RFC9286] and uses "one-time-use" EE certificates:
+The following deterministic heuristics are RECOMMEND as the file's timestamp when writing objects to disk:

   - For CRLs, use the value of thisUpdate.
   - For RPKI Signed Objects, use the CMS signing-time (see ([@!RFC9589])).
   - For CA and BGPsec Router Certificates, use the value of notBefore.
   - For directories, use any constant value.